 Henry Adams’s letters are among the best in the language.
-They are, in Alfred Kazin’s words, “magnificent, his most spontaneous arid freest literary works.”
+They are, in Alfred Kazin’s words, “magnificent, his most spontaneous and freest literary works.”
 With the completion of this edition, they may well be judged his most significant achievement.
 “The letters are not a gloss on a life’s work; in a real sense they are his life’s work,” the reviewer for American Literature stated.

 At his home on Lafayette Square, across from the White House, he became an informal adviser to statesmen, John Hay and Theodore Roosevelt among them.
 Out of his friendly association with scientists and his own study of science came his conviction that the dynamo and radium were bringing a revolution in physics.
 His germinating ideas about science, technology, and economic power were conveyed in his letters over many years before they were formulated into The Education of Henry Adams, his “Study of Twentieth-Century Multiplicity.”

 The Adams who emerges from the letters is far more complex, contradictory, and human than the protagonist of the Education.
 He writes to women, Mrs. Cameron above all, about politics, economics, and science as well as social news and palace gossip, just as he writes to men about art as well as power.
 The multiplicity of his interests, his sharp perceptions, eye for telling detail, and passion for generalization, together with his irony and wit, make his letters the engrossing record of an extraordinary life-in-progress and an incomparable commentary upon his age.